mlares/CBR_CrossCorr/doc/source/api/usage.rst

 Interactive usage
 =================

-For a simple test, go to src3 and run:
+For a simple test, go to cmfg and run:

 .. code-block::